zzGHzz/ThorDemo7/README.md

-# Demo of VeChainThor On-chain Governance - Changing a Network Parameter
+# Demo of VeChainThor On-chain Governance - Changing the Reward Ratio

 This demo simulates the on-chain goverance that change the network parameter `reward ratio`.
 The process consists of three steps: decision making, authorization and executation.
 The first step is carried out on-chain by an instance of `DummnyVotingContract` while the second two steps conducted also on-chain via the deployed built-in contract `Executor`.